East Hills, New York: North Hempstead Town Board

-The parts of East Hills in the Town of North Hempstead are located in its 2nd council district, which as of November 2025 is represented on the North Hempstead Town Council by Edward Scott (R–Albertson).
+The portions of East Hills within the Town of North Hempstead are located within its 2nd council district, which as of April 2026 is represented on the North Hempstead Town Council by Edward Scott (R–Albertson).

 County representation

-East Hills is located within Nassau County's 18th Legislative district, which as of November 2025 is represented in the Nassau County Legislature by Samantha Goetz (R–Oyster Bay).
+East Hills is located within Nassau County's 18th Legislative district, which as of April 2026 is represented in the Nassau County Legislature by Samantha Goetz (R–Oyster Bay).

 New York State representation

 New York State Assembly

-East Hills is split between the New York State Assembly's 13th and 16th State Assembly districts, which as of November 2025 are represented by Charles D. Lavine (D–Glen Cove) and Daniel J. Norber (R–Great Neck), respectively.
+East Hills is split between the New York State Assembly's 13th and 16th State Assembly districts, which as of April 2026 are represented by Charles D. Lavine (D–Glen Cove) and Daniel J. Norber (R–Great Neck), respectively.

 New York State Senate

-East Hills is located within the New York State Senate's 7th State Senate district, which as of November 2025 is represented by Jack M. Martins (R–Old Westbury).
+East Hills is located within the New York State Senate's 7th State Senate district, which as of April 2026 is represented by Jack M. Martins (R–Old Westbury).

 Federal representation

 United States Congress

-East Hills is located entirely within New York's 3rd Congressional district, which as of November 2025 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).
+East Hills is located entirely within New York's 3rd Congressional district, which as of April 2026 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).